 Depending on your design and framing preferences, please allow 4-8 weeks for your commission to be completed

 Bayadherra is founded by proud Aboriginal Yorta Yorta brother and sister Luke and Siena Tieri.
-They are descendants of the James Family from Shepparton Victoria and their grandfather Glenn James OAM is recognised as the first Indigenous man to umpire Australian rules football in the VFL and AFL.
+They are descendants of the James Family from Shepparton Victoria and their grandfather Glenn James OAM is recognised as the first Indigenous man to umpire Australian rules football in the VFL.

 Current artwork for sale can be found below, please contact us to purchase